 Only, it wasn’t.
 While we weren’t looking, websites were collecting information about us that we never intended to share.
 Websites were tracking our entire online behaviour, looking over our shoulders like peeping toms on a high school summer camp.
-Our personal data, it turned out, was shared for purposes we had never consented to, with anyone from above-the-board advertisers to underground hackers, and who knows who else.
+Aggregating and analysing our data revealed sensitive patterns about our nature and behaviour.
+Our personal data, it turned out, was shared for purposes we had never consented to, with anyone from above-the-board advertisers and political campaigners to underground hackers, spammers, and who knows who else.
 All of a sudden, big data knew more about us than we ourselves knew about ourselves.
 Surely, that can’t be good.
 It can’t be good because it opens us up to all kinds of school book psychological manipulation.

 Apart from the anxiety of not knowing when or where the manipulation comes from and what it makes us do, other questions arose.
 Who owns the personal data we share?
 If tech companies own it, does this mean they can do whatever the hell they want with it?
 If we own it, does it mean we have the right to object to our data being used?
 Do we have the right to lie about our personal preferences, or at least amend what is stored about us?
 But what if companies make important decisions about our lives, based on this false information?
 Can we demand that our data is removed?
 One way to deal with these questions, is regulation.
 I talk more about that below.
 Another way, is technology.